New patterns in high-speed granular flows: Introduction

-{\sl Introduction}-- Granular gravity-driven flows are very common in industrial and geophysical processes.
-These flows are generally dense, run on a flat frictional base and are confined by lateral walls or levees (due to self-channeling).
-The scientific community has paid particular attention to these flows over the last thirty years \cite{GDRMIDI2004}.
+Granular gravity-driven flows are very common in industrial and geophysical processes.
+These flows are generally dense and can be confined by lateral walls or levees (due to self-channeling).
+The scientific community has paid particular attention to these flows over the last thirty years.
 However, their modeling is still an open issue.
 The complexity comes from grain/grain interactions that include both collisions and long lasting frictional contacts.
 Identifying regions of the flow where one type of interaction prevails over the other is part of the issue to be resolved.

 One of the most studied configurations is the inclined plane geometry.
 Partly because it is a simple and good model for many common situations, but also because it may be seen as a rheological test with constant friction.
 Indeed, if sidewall friction is negligible, for steady and fully developed (SFD) flows, the tangential and normal forces on the base correspond exactly to the components of the flow weight.
-Their ratio, which is nothing but the apparent friction $\mu$, is equal to the tangent of the angle of inclination.
-To date, experiments and simulations have focused mainly on flows with moderate inclination, leading to fairly simple unidirectional SFD flows \cite{GDRMIDI2004}.
-However, more complex SFD flows with spanwise vortices were obtained for higher angles \cite{Borzsonyi_etal_2009}.
-One therefore strongly expect that upon further increase of the inclination angle more and more complex flow features should emerge.
+Their ratio, which is nothing but the apparent friction $\mu$, is equal to the tangent of the angle of inclination $\theta$.
+To date, experiments and simulations have focused mainly on flows with moderate inclination, leading to fairly simple unidirectional SFD flows \citep{GDRMIDI2004,Delannay2007}.
+However, more complex SFD flows with spanwise vortices were obtained for higher angles \citep{Borzsonyi_etal_2009}.
+One therefore expects that upon further increase of the inclination angle more and more complex flow features should emerge.